Clara Hughes

 Clara Hughes (born September 27, 1972) is a Canadian cyclist and speed skater who has won multiple Olympic medals in both sports.
 Hughes won two bronze in the 1996 Summer Olympics and four medals (one gold, one silver, two bronze) over the course of three Winter Olympics.

 Hughes is one of the few athletes who have competed in both the Summer and Winter Olympic games.
-Hughes is one of only six people to have podium finishes in the Winter and Summer versions of the Games, and is the only person ever to have won multiple medals in both.
+Hughes is one of only seven people to have podium finishes in the Winter and Summer versions of the Games, and is the only person ever to have won multiple medals in both.
 Hughes was the first Canadian woman to win a medal in road cycling at the Olympics, winning two in the 1996 Atlanta Olympics.

 As a result of her success in multiple sports and her humanitarian efforts, Hughes was named to both the Order of Manitoba and as an Officer of the Order of Canada.
 She is involved with Right To Play, which is an athlete-driven international humanitarian organization that uses sports to encourage the development of youth in disadvantaged areas.
 After winning her gold medal in 2006, she donated $10,000 to Right to Play.

 Throughout her career Hughes received a number of other awards, trophies, and accolades.
 She was named Female Athlete of the Year by Speed Skating Canada in 2004 for long track.
 In 2006, she received the International Olympic Committee's Sport and Community Trophy.
 She was then named to the 2006 List of Most Influential Women in Sport and Physical Activity by the Canadian Association for Advancement of Women and Sport (CAAWS).
 In the summer of the year 2010, it was announced that she would receive a star on the Canadian Walk of Fame and on November 15, 2010, she was inducted into Canada's Sports Hall of Fame.